Nutrition 101: Proteins

 Important Education Takeaways

-Protein is an essential piece of the diet that provides our bodies with energy.
+Protein is an essential part of the diet in providing our bodies with energy.
 As one of the three major macronutrients, it also plays a vital role in virtually every action in our bodies.

-• Protein is essential for repairing, maintaining, and building body tissues, including muscle tissue.
+• Essential for repairing, maintaining, and building body tissues, including muscle tissue.

-• Protein in the diet promotes satiety and helps to regulate appetite.
+• Promotes satiety and helps to regulate appetite.

-How much protein to consume varies greatly from person to person.
-It is important to provide your body with adequate amounts that respond to your daily needs.
+How much protein we should consume varies greatly from person to person.
+It is important to provide our bodies with adequate amounts that respond to our daily needs.

 • Consider your age, body size, calorie needs, activity level, and medical conditions.

-• To help meet your protein needs each day, aim to make a quarter of each meal as protein food, or around 20-30 grams per meal.
+• To help meet your protein needs each day, aim for a quarter of each meal being protein food, or around 20-30 grams per meal.
 This might look like:

 • 3-4 oz of meat, poultry, or fish